itsmeipg/mpv-config/README.md

 Btw, if you want any property added to the video settings menu, make an issue and I'll update it asap.

 # In progress
+- Optimize property observers.
+- Consider going back to script message functions instead of using stored functions.
 - Add profile folders.
 - Add adjustable d/c/scale-blur, antiring + vo, hwdec, video-sync, gpu-api/context + dither, add deinterlace submenu.
 - Work on uosc-subtitle-settings.lua.
 Replace radio buttons with active state.
 Clean up code logic.